turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 * Explain the difference between a parent and child element, be able to identify direct children
 * Apply Flexbox to containers in order to achieve a desired layout

+## Pre-Work
+Read through [Intro to Layout Pre-Work document](./intro-to-layout-prework.html) and all links provided and complete exercises provided in it.
+Be prepared to demonstrate your understanding of the concepts in that document when you come to this class.

 ## Vocabulary

 * parent